fontys-intersect/fontys-intersect-2020/cases/airquality.md

 ## Subject Explanation

-According to the [cyber kill chain](https://www.varonis.com/blog/cyber-kill-chain/) the application and sensors were tested.
-Testing was done on a server that was accessible to everyone.
+The application and sensors were tested according the [cyber kill chain](https://www.varonis.com/blog/cyber-kill-chain/).
+Testing was done on a private server that was only accessible to the testers.

 The tools that were used are mostly the same tools we use in Kali Linux for other pentests.
 Among these are:

 - Burp Suite
 - Nmap
 - Postman
 - [Security headers](https://www.securityheaders.com) check

-During the pentest the [research](/research) was kept in mind according to known IoT vulnerabilities.
+During the pentest, the [research](/research) was kept in mind according to known IoT vulnerabilities.

 ## Strengths

 The application unfortunately didn't have a lot of strengths.
-Front - and back-end are both weak based on the cyber security aspect.
+Front - and back-end are both weak based on the cybersecurity aspect.

 ## Vulnerabilities

-The vulnerabilities in this case are as followed:
+The vulnerabilities, in this case, are as followed:

 - **Broken authentication/authorization**
     If a user is logged in with a valid session, they can access all pages, because the server is not checking if they an administrator or not.
 They can then create users, locations, and sensors.

 - **Bad error handling**
-    If If there’s an error, the error messages display very little to no information.
+    If there’s an error, the error messages display very little to no information.
 This is very inconvenient to both the user and the developer because nobody can see what went wrong.

 - **No hashes for password**
     Passwords are not hashed and are stored as plain text in the database.
 This is a vulnerability that makes it easy for a hacker to access and reuse the passwords if they gained access to the database.